wu-claudia/Flixster/README.md

 # Flixster
 # Pre-work - Flixster

 Flixster is an android app that allows users to view movies and learn about their synopses in a scrollable list.
-After clicking on a particular movie, users can also learn more details about a particular movie, like its release date and rating.
+After clicking on a particular movie, users can also learn more details about a particular movie, like its release date and rating, as well as access the video trailer from YouTube.

 Submitted by: Claudia Wu

-Time spent: 10 hours spent in total
+Time spent: 12 hours spent in total

 ## User Stories